Hybrid operating room: Workflow

-Lights, monitors and booms
+Lights, monitors, and booms

 In general, two different light sources are needed in an operating room: the surgical (operating) lights used for open procedures and the ambient lighting for interventional procedures.
 Particular attention should be paid to the possibility to dim the lights.
 This is frequently needed during fluoroscopy or endoscopy.
-For the surgical lights it is most important that they cover the complete area across the operating room table.
+For the surgical lights it is most important that they cover the complete area across the operating table.
 Moreover, they must not interfere with head heights and collision paths of other equipment.
-The most frequent mounting position of OR-lights is centrally above the operating room table.
-If a different position is chosen, the lights usually are swivelled in from an area outside the operating room table.
+The most frequent mounting position of OR-lights is centrally above the operating table.
+If a different position is chosen, the lights usually are swiveled in from an area outside the operating table.
 Because one central axis per light head is necessary, this may lead to at least two central axes and mounting points in order to ensure sufficient illumination of the surgical field.
 The movement range of the angiography system determines the positioning of the operating room lights.
 Central axes must be outside of moving path and swivel range.
 This is especially important as devices have defined room height requirements that must be met.
 In this case, head clearance height for the OR-light may be an issue.
 This makes lights a critical item in the planning and design process.
 Other aspects in the planning process of operating room lights include avoidance of glare and reflections.
 Modern operating room operating room lights may have additional features, like built-in camera and video capabilities.
 For the illumination of the wound area, a double-arm OR-light system is required.
 Sometimes even a third light may be required, in cases where more than one surgical activity takes place at the same time, e.g. vein stripping of the legs.

 In summary, the key topics for planning the surgical light system include: